paceval/paceval/examples_sources/NodeJS_examples/k8s/doc/Readme.md

 kubectl delete ns redis
 ```

-### Install paceval operator
+### Install paceval Operator
-To install, run the following command
+The next step is to install the Paceval operator, which controls and manages Kubernetes.
+You install the paceval Operator with the following command:
 ```shell
 kubectl apply -f examples_sources/NodeJS_examples/k8s/operator/template/operator-manifest.yaml
 ```
-Potentially you will have to change the path to your local GitHub
+You may need to change the path to your local paceval.
+GitHub.

-and wait for deployment to be complete
+Please wait for the deployment to complete:
 ```shell
 kubectl get deployment operator-controller-manager -n operator-system
 NAME                          READY   UP-TO-DATE   AVAILABLE   AGE operator-controller-manager   1/1     1            1           99s
 ```
-To uninstall, run the following command
+To uninstall the paceval Operator, run the following command
 ```shell
 kubectl delete -f examples_sources/NodeJS_examples/k8s/operator/template/operator-manifest.yaml
 ```

-If `Ready` is 1/1 then it is ready

 ### Install paceval API service
 To install, run the following command